Why the Location of Your Restaurant is So Important

 The availability of parking can make or break a restaurant.
 Customers are more likely to visit a restaurant that offers convenient parking options.
 Ensure that your location has ample parking spaces nearby, whether it's on-site parking, street parking, or a nearby parking garage.
 If parking is limited, consider partnering with nearby businesses to provide alternative parking arrangements for your customers.
 Lack of parking can deter potential customers, leading them to choose a more easily accessible restaurant instead.

 Evaluate the Competition

 Competition can also include any other type of establishment that sells food.
-For example, if you plan on opening a deli that sells fresh sandwiches, the local grocer that also sells fresh deli sandwiches is a competitor.
-You will need to know all these things before you open so that you can plan accordingly.
+For example, if you plan on opening a deli that sells fresh sandwiches, and the local grocer also sells fresh deli sandwiches, that is a competitor.
+You will need to know all your locations eatery options before you decide on a location so that you can plan accordingly.